UmutAA/GraphCommunityDetection/README.md

 - SCP (Structural Connectivity Partition): Custom algorithm based on strong-edge thresholds and common neighbors.

 - Fast Louvain: A faster version of Louvain Phase 1.
 Sorts the nodes in a descending order of their degrees and assigning each node to a community by modularity difference.

+- Kernel Partition: The Kernel Partition algorithm assigns each unassigned high-degree node as a kernel and groups it with its neighbors to quickly form communities.